cornerpirate/BurpExtenderForge/README.md

 # BurpExtenderForge
 An Extender for Burp Suite allowing you to quickly craft Extenders in Burp.

+I felt like starting my first open source Burp Extender in a fairly meta mood.
+Looks like this:

 ![BurpExtenderForge showing an Extender Tab](02-ExtenderForge.png "BurpExtenderForge showing an Extender Tab")

+A basic python development env within burp and some example extenders really.

 # Install Instructions